Sourdough Bread

 INGREDIENTS:

-0.5 cup of Black seeds** for topping (Optional)
+- 0.5 cup of Black seeds** for topping (

 PREPARATION:

-In a large ball (mixer ball or by hand) mix 1 cup of sourdough starter with 3 cups of lookwarm water until the starter is fully dissolved.
+IIn a large bowl (mixer bowl or by hand) the sourdough starter with the water until the starter is fully dissolved.

-Add 3 cups of flour and mix well until smooth.
-Cover the ball and let stand in room temperature for 8 hours (over night).
-I like to put it in the over with only the oven light on to a little warmth.
-This stage is called "making a sponge" . when you uncover the sponge it should be bubbly and frothy and smell like sourdough with a hint of alcohol.
+Add 400 grams of flour and mix well until smooth.
+Cover the bowl and let stand in room temperature for 8 hours (over night).
+I like to put it in the over with only the oven light on for a little warmth.
+This stage is called "making a sponge".
+When you uncover the sponge, it should be bubbly and frothy and smell like sourdough with a hint of alcohol.

-Knead the dough for 5 minutes until it is less sticky and can be formed into a ball.
+Knead the dough for 5 minutes until it is less sticky, smooth and uniform, and can be formed into a ball.
 Lets stand for 5 minutes and knead some more.
 By now the dough will be smoother and less sticky.

-Split the dough into 4 equal parts (I use a scale) and form into 4 balls. place on slightly oiled baking sheet and let is rise for an hour (I use put it in the oven with the oven light on which makes it 80f or so) .
-To prevent the dough from drying out and developing a skin I also put a baking pan with a few cups of hot water in the over to make the oven humid..
-After a couple of hours the dough will raise to almost double its original size.
+Split the dough into 4 equal parts (I use a scale) and form into 4 balls.
+Place on slightly oiled baking sheet and let is rise for an hour (I put it in the oven with the oven light on which makes it 80f or so) .
+To prevent the dough from drying out and developing a skin I also put a baking pan with a few cups of warm water in the over to make the oven humid.
+After a couple of hours, the dough will raise to almost double its original size.

 4 balls of dough